FutureUniant/Tailor/README.en.md

 ##### VIDEO_OPTIMIZE_ERASE_SUBTITLES
 Eliminate the subtitles in the video.
 Whether it's a self-made video that you want to re-edit, or you want to obtain a pure screen without subtitles, this function can easily handle it.
 For example, when processing movie clips or teaching videos, it will bring you a brand-new experience.

+##### VIDEO_OPTIMIZE_ERASE_TARGET
+Eliminate the desired target in the video.
+With just a light click of the mouse, Tailor can automatically track and eliminate the target in the video.
+Whether it's unwanted passersby, clutter, or blemishes, they can all be easily removed.
+No complex operations are required.
+The intelligent algorithm responds quickly, making your video instantly clean and tidy.

 <a id="installation"></a>
 # Installation and Running
 Tailor offers two usage modes: User Mode and Developer Mode.